 Arizona DPS looking for suspect involved in apparent ambush; shooter in custody

-PHOENIX - Police are searching for a suspect following a shooting involving an Arizona Department of Public Safety trooper in Phoenix.
+PHOENIX - Police are searching for a suspect following an apparent ambush involving an Arizona Department of Public Safety trooper in Phoenix.

-DPS officials say a suspect, sitting in the passenger seat of a car, attempted to shoot troopers with an assault rifle in an apparent ambush, but no one was injured in the incident.
+DPS officials say the suspect drove up to troopers while a teen sitting in the passenger's seat attempted to shoot them with an assault rifle.
+However, no one was injured in the incident.

 The 17-year-old shooter was taken into custody, but troopers are still searching for the driver.